 • 1/3 cup (40g) all-purpose flour

-• 1.5 oz (42.5g) chocolate chips or chopped chocolate (about 1/4 cup – for sprinkling on top)
+• 1.5 oz (42.5g) chocolate chips or chopped chocolate (+ extra for sprinkling on top, optional)

-• Coarse sea salt for sprinkling, optional
+• Coarse sea salt for sprinkling on top, optional

 Instructions

-• Preheat your oven to 325 degrees F. Grease a 9×5 inch loaf pan or line with parchment paper.
+• Preheat your oven to 350 degrees F. Grease a 9×5 inch (1.25 lb) or 8.5×4.5 inch (1 lb) loaf pan, and/or line it with parchment paper for easy removal.
 Set aside.

 • Let brownies cool for a few minutes, then if you want them really fudgy, transfer to the fridge on top of a tea towel to cool completely in the pan.
 Alternately, these are lovely cooled and stored at room temperature.